Prem-ium/Auto-StockTrader/README.md

 Your generous donations will go a long way in helping me cover the expenses associated with developing new features and promoting the project to a wider audience.
 I extend my heartfelt gratitude to all those who have already contributed.
 Thank you for your support!

 # License
-This repository uses the [BSD 3-Clause “New” or “Revised” License.](https://choosealicense.com/licenses/bsd-3-clause/#)
+This repository follows the [BSD 3-Clause “New” or “Revised” License.](https://choosealicense.com/licenses/bsd-3-clause/#)

 # Acknowledgments / Final Remarks
-I want to thank <a href="https://github.com/sponsors/Prem-ium">my sponsors</a>, <a href="https://www.buymeacoffee.com/prem.ium" target="_blank">donators</a>, &<a href="https://github.com/Prem-ium/Auto-StockTrader/graphs/contributors" target="_blank"> project contributor(s).</a>
+I express my sincere gratitude to <a href="https://github.com/sponsors/Prem-ium">my sponsors</a>, <a href="https://www.buymeacoffee.com/prem.ium" target="_blank">donators</a>, &<a href="https://github.com/Prem-ium/Auto-StockTrader/graphs/contributors" target="_blank"> project contributor(s).</a>  Your support is invaluable, and it enables me to create exciting projects like this.

-Thank you for supporting my work.
+Thank you for backing my work.
+Each one of you plays a crucial role, and I am truly grateful for your contributions.
-I am beyond grateful, because of each one of you, I am able to build cool projects like this.

-Thank you so much for your support in this repository.
-Please consider leaving a :star2: if you found this project to be cool!
+If you find this project interesting, please consider leaving a :star2:, <a href="https://github.com/sponsors/Prem-ium">donating, </a> or <a href="https://github.com/Prem-ium/Auto-StockTrader/graphs/contributors" target="_blank">contributing</a> if you found this project to be helpful!

 ### ⚠️ DISCLAIMER ⚠️
 I am not a financial advisor, nor am I affiliated with any brokerage mentioned in this repository.